mistakia/nano-community/docs/introduction/advantages.md

 Nano is one of the most divisible forms of money in existence.

-### Nano is durable, securable and self-sovereign
+### Nano is durable, securable, and self-sovereign

-Nano does not degrade over time, has strong security guarantees and a low cost of maintenance, regardless of the amount of value being stored.
+Nano does not degrade over time.
+It has strong security guarantees and a low cost of maintenance, regardless of the amount of value being stored.

 Nano is self-sovereign, controlled only by its secret key, making it resistant to confiscation, sanctions, and censorship.